lappd-daq/acdc-daq-revc/README.md

 $ cmake . -Bbuild
 $ cmake --build build -- -jN
 ```
-with N the number of available CPU cores
+with N the number of available CPU cores you want to work with.
+Never chose all your available cores.

 ## Errorlog is available
 As soon as the software throws an error of any kind an errorlog.txt is generated with a timestamp.
 This way unexpected failures can be taken care of.